shivxm03/AWS-Cloud-Analytics-Toolkit/README.md

 Welcome to the **AWS Cloud Analytics Toolkit**! 🎉

 ---

 ## Repository Structure

-The repository is organized into sections focusing on each AWS analytics tool, with example code, tutorials, and best practices for real-world use cases.
+As I prepare for a Cloud Support Engineer I - Analytics role with Amazon Web Services, The repository is organized into sections focusing on each AWS analytics tool, with example code, tutorials, and best practices for real-world use cases.

 ### Table of Contents